<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Technology is changing at such a rapid pace and with it, products become almost obsolete in just a few short years.
 I am talking about things like laptops, cell phones, and MP3 players.

 Because of this trend of replacing smaller electronics so frequently, I wonder if it’s creeping into our appliance-purchasing mindset as well.
-Perhaps we think that we need to ditch the 5-year old washer for a new-fangled one?
+Perhaps we think that we need to ditch the 5-year-old washer for a new-fangled one?

 For the record, my current laptop that I am using to write this article is three years old this month.
-Paul won it for being a top performer at work, and gave it to me for an engagement gift!
+Paul won it for being a top performer at work, and gave it to me as an engagement gift!

 The letters on the keys are completely rubbed off (something that frustrated my father to no end when he came to visit last month), and the battery is only good for about 40 minutes.